+Mobile internet has grown 504% in daily media consumption since 2011.
+In 2019, internet use outpaced television viewership for the first time.
+Consumers spend nearly 90% of their time using apps when using smartphones.
 The bottom line?
-Everyone is on their phones—a lot—and that includes the top-tier candidates you’re looking to hire.
-If you’re not implementing a mobile recruiting strategy, you’re behind the curve.
+Everyone is on their phones, including the top-tier candidates you’re looking to hire.
+You’re behind the curve if you’re not implementing a mobile recruiting strategy.
 Here, we’ll lay out the basics of mobile recruiting and share some creative ways to use it effectively to win top talent.

 What is Mobile Recruiting?

-If your recruiting process isn’t mobile friendly—and not only that, but engaging on mobile—don’t expect top prospects to stick around hunting for another way to apply.
+If your recruiting process isn’t mobile-friendly—and not only that but engaging on mobile—don’t expect top prospects to stick around hunting for another way to apply.

 Benefits of Mobile Recruiting